-A fire in 1997 that ignited 7.5kms northwest of Haines Junction at Bear Creek in beetle-affected forest was subsequently used as a case study to examine any increase in fire intensity and observations of fire behaviour as a result of beetle-killed spruce (Beaver 1997).
+A fire in 1997 that ignited 7.5 kilometres northwest of Haines Junction at Bear Creek, in beetle-affected forest, was subsequently used as a case study to examine fire intensity and observations of fire behaviour as a result of beetle-killed spruce (Beaver 1997).
 The fire ignited by lightning July 3, 1997 and burned under moderate conditions.
-Wind conditions were low and there had been above average precipitation the previous two months.
-Regardless, the fire demonstrated high intensity and fire spotting (up to 800m from the fire front) indicating the potential challenges for fire suppression of beetle-killed spruce (Beaver 1997).
+Wind conditions were low and there had been above-average precipitation the previous two months.
+Regardless, the fire demonstrated high intensity and fire-spotting (up to 800 metres from the fire front), indicating the potential challenges for fire suppression of beetle-killed spruce (Beaver 1997).

 Similarly, an Alaskan study of the impact of the spruce bark beetle on forest flammability reported that beetle-killed spruce is associated with more unpredictable and extreme fire behaviour (Alexander and Stam 2003).
-For example, candling, fire spotting and crown fires were reported to be more common in spruce beetle affected forest, even under what would seem to be moderate conditions.
+For example, candling, fire-spotting and crown fires were reported to be more common in spruce beetle-affected forest, even under what would seem to be moderate conditions.
 These observations point to greater considerations for fire suppression, particularly ground-based firefighting.

-Dead trees are considerably drier than live trees causing a higher intensity burn than live trees.
-Under extreme fire conditions, fire intensity and convection activity are such that larger embers and even cones and branches may be thrown ahead of the fire front11.
+Dead trees typically ignite more easily than live trees due to a generally lower fuel moisture content.
+This can cause a higher-intensity burn than live trees.
+Under extreme fire conditions, fire intensity and convection activity are such that larger embers, and even cones and branches may be thrown ahead of the fire front.

-The spruce bark beetle epidemic has made a substantial contribution to the fire hazard in the area by increasing the volume of surface and standing dead woody fuels loads (Garbutt 2006).
-A combination of factors contributes to potential for crown fires: trees with relatively low crown heights and a dry climate.
-The highest volumes of surface fuels recorded in a CFS study that examined fire hazard rating in the area (Hawkes et al 2014) were near the mouth of the Alsek River, one of the areas affected early on by the spruce beetle outbreak.
+The spruce bark beetle epidemic has made a substantial contribution to the fire hazard in the area by increasing the volume of surface and standing dead woody fuels loads (Garbutt et al 2006).
+A combination of factors contributes to potential for crown fires, including a dry climate and trees with relatively low crown heights.
+The highest volumes of surface fuels recorded in a CFS study that examined fire hazard rating in the area (Hawkes et al 2014) were near the mouth of the Alsek River, one of the areas affected early on by the spruce

+Chris Stockdale, Fire Research Scientist, Canadian Forest Service, Personal Communication. beetle outbreak.
 As mentioned, the Alsek Valley is also the source of the prevailing winds and the occasional strong winds that are directed towards Haines Junction.
-Garbutt (2006) states that if:
+Garbutt et al (2006) state that if:

-"...a lightning strike ignites the surface fuels in an area of moderate to high spruce beetle mortality, and the surface fire is intense enough to ignite the tree crowns, a wildfire of exceptional intensity is almost certain to follow."
+"...a lightning strike ignites the surface fuels in an area of moderate-to-high spruce beetle mortality, and the surface fire is intense enough to ignite the tree crowns, a wildfire of exceptional intensity is almost certain to follow."

 Some beetle-affected forests in the Shakwak Trench have high spruce mortality (beetle-killed trees).
-The Alsek River valley, for example, has tree mortality of up to 90% (Garbutt 2006).
+The Alsek River Valley, for example, has tree mortality of up to 90% (Garbutt et al 2006).